-IC14 targets and blocks CD14, which may reduce the activation of microglia and keep peripheral immune cells in the protective state.
 IC14 has been tested in patients with a number of other diseases and so has a good safety profile and an established manufacturing system.
 The emphasis of this study is to determine the safety of administering IC14 in MND patients.
-Phase 1b trial of IC14 The trial has been successfully conducted in 10 MND with the following demographics.